Dogs are often called man's best friend - and if you have epilepsy they can be even more helpful!

 Where to get a service dog for seizures

 If you have epilepsy, you might be able to get a seizure service dog.
 If you are interested, the first thing to do is to speak to your treatment team to find out if they think it would be suitable for you.
 They will then be able to introduce you to service dog training centres near where you live.

-How to get a service dog for seizures
+How to get a service dog for epilepsy

 Not everybody is able to get a service dog for epilepsy.
 There are often long waiting lists to get these kinds of canines, and each animal costs several thousand dollars to train.
 There are other requirements too: